florendell/florendell.github.io/_projects/2_project.md

 ---
 layout: page
-title: Sail Againts Plastic
+title: Sail Againt Plastic
 description: A collaborative sailing expedition investigating and unveiling invisible pollution in the Arctic ocean
 img: assets/img/01_Jamie.jpg
 importance: 2
 category: work
 ---
 Effective science communication is a core principle that has always been incredibly important to me.
 I have developed relationships with local stakeholders in marine plastic pollution and conservation, and recognise the benefit of working closely to achieve common goals.

-In May 2018 I was successful in receiving a small grant to work with and develop the interdisciplinary Sail Against Plastic Team, at the University of Exeter, Penryn Campus.
-The funding allowed me to contribute funds for scientific expenses to undertake microplastic research on this island of Spitsbergen, South West Svalbard.
+<p> In May 2018 I was successful in receiving a small grant to work with and develop the interdisciplinary Sail Against Plastic Team, at the University of Exeter, Penryn Campus.
+The funding allowed me to contribute funds for a collaborative scientific expenses to undertake microplastic research on this island of Spitsbergen, South West Svalbard.
 The project 'Sail Against Plastic: A collaborative sailing expedition investigating and unveiling unseen pollution in the Arctic ocean', involved a diverse  group of passionate scientists, environmentalists, photographers, artists and videographers.
 Brought together through a shared love of the ocean and protecting the natural world, we utilised our collective skills to raise awareness of the hidden threats our oceans are facing.
 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
         {% include figure.html path="assets/img/women.jpg" title="example image" class="img-fluid rounded z-depth-1" %}